tesselode/charm/readme.md

 - `containsPoint` (`boolean`)

 ##### `Base:onAddChild(element)`
-Called when an element is added as this element's child.
+Called when an element is added as this element's child from the UI object.
+If you call `element.addChild` directly, this callback will not be triggered.

 Parameters:
 - `element` (`Element`) - the child element